Duchess Sophie Charlotte in Bavaria: Marriage

 Other proposed husbands included the renowned homosexual Archduke Ludwig Viktor of Austria, brother of both Franz Joseph I of Austria and Maximilian I of Mexico, as well as the future Luís I of Portugal.
 Another candidate was Duke Philipp of Württemberg, (Note: Son of Princess Marie of Orléans, daughter of Louis Philippe I.) the first cousin of her eventual husband.

 She refused all the candidates, and was sent to stay with her aunt Amalie Auguste, then the Queen of Saxony as wife of King John.
-It was in Saxony Sophie Charlotte met Prince Ferdinand of Orléans, Duke of Alençon, the son of Prince Louis, Duke of Nemours and grandson of the late King Louis Philippe.
+It was in Saxony that Sophie Charlotte met Prince Ferdinand of Orléans, Duke of Alençon, the son of Prince Louis, Duke of Nemours and grandson of the late King Louis Philippe.
 Soon after, on 28 September 1868, she married him at Possenhofen Castle, near Starnberg.
+King Ludwig II attended the reception.

 Duchess of Alençon

 She had a good relationship with her husband as well as with her sister-in-law Princess Marguerite Adélaïde of Orléans, wife of Prince Władysław Czartoryski.
 Her mother-in-law, Princess Victoria of Saxe-Coburg and Gotha, cousin of Queen Victoria of the United Kingdom, had died in 1857.
 Sophie Charlotte did not have an overly good relationship with her father-in-law, the widowed Duke of Nemours.

 The year after their marriage, the ducal couple moved into Bushy House in the Teddington area of Southwest London, where Sophie Charlotte gave birth to her first child, Princess Louise of Orléans.